 Generative AI Statements for Syllabi

-All assignments submitted for this course should represent your own thinking and effort and should be prepared by you.
-AI-generated submissions are not permitted and will be treated as plagiarism.
-Any use of generative AI at any stage of your work in this course is considered a violation of course policy and of the Ohio University Student Code of Conduct.
+- All assignments submitted for this course should represent your own thinking and effort and should be prepared entirely by you.
+Any use of generative AI at any stage of your work in this course constitutes academic dishonesty and is a violation of course policy and of the Ohio University Student Code of Conduct.

 Less Restrictive Options

-To be consistent with our scholarly values, students must cite any AI-generated material that informed their work and use quotation marks or other appropriate indicators of quoted material when appropriate.
-Students should indicate how AI tools informed their process and the final product, including how you validated any AI-generated citations, which may be invented by the AI.
-Assignment guidelines will provide additional guidance as to how these tools might be part of your process for each assessment this semester and how to provide transparency about their use in your work.
+- To be consistent with our scholarly values, students must cite any AI-generated material that informed their work and use quotation marks or other appropriate indicators of quoted material when appropriate.
+Students should indicate how AI tools informed their process and the final product, including what prompts you used and how you validated any AI-generated citations.
+Each assignment will provide additional guidance as to how these tools might be part of your process and how to be transparent about the use of AI in your work.
 Use of generative AI must be documented according to [identify] citation style.
-For support in determining the appropriate way to document your use of AI-generated text, you can visit [resource] for an individual consultation.
+For support in determining the appropriate way to document your use of AI-generated content, you can visit [resource].

 The College of Business Generative AI Use for Academic Work Policy